longhorn/release/README.md

 ### Sprint release

-Run workflow `Release - Preview` by providing the following parameters.
-This will be set to automatically run in (bi)weekly cadence.
+Run the `Release - Sprint` workflow by providing the following parameters.
+This will be set to automatically run on a (bi)weekly cadence.

 Check [the workflow file](.github/workflows/release-sprint.yml) to understand the detailed steps.